OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 **4) Now let's run the install script to install conda**

-    $ bash Mambaforge-$(uname)-$(uname -m).sh -b -p conda
+    $ bash Miniforge3-$(uname)-$(uname -m).sh -b -p conda

 `-b` tells the installation script to run without prompts and not to modify your `.bashrc` or `.bash_profile` file

-`-p` sets where you want conda to be installed
+`-p` sets where you want conda to be installed - this will create a conda directory and install everything within it

 **NOTE: again if you are installing on your own mac/windows machine the above command might not work.
-Might need to correct the Mambaforge .sh filename to the correct OS/architecture.**
+Might need to correct the Mambaforge.sh filename to the correct OS/architecture i.e. replace the $(uname) and $(uname -m).**

 **5) So that our terminal knows where to find the conda software, we need to add this location to our $PATH variable so that we can use it**